ej-you/Filmer/server/docs/README_APP.md

 <br>

 As a cache, Redis is used.
-Redis store blacklisted access tokens.
+Redis store blacklisted access tokens and api-limit-exhausted (then gotten 402 code from API)

 ## App description